 They are both computers but the perception of each is different depending on the consumer.
 Some will live by Apple (raises hand I’m guilty) and others will prefer a PC.

-Each business understands their customers so well that competition is almost irrelevant.
+Each business understands its customers so well that competition is almost irrelevant.
 But when you haven’t defined the “why” “who” and “what” then the “how” is just a challenge.